Brian Banks (American football): School lawsuit

 In 2013, the Long Beach Unified School District won a $2.6 million judgment against Gibson, recouping $750,000 paid to her along with attorney's fees, interest, and $1 million in punitive damages; Gibson failed to appear in court.

 Film adaptation

 A feature film project based on Banks' story, co-executive produced by Banks and Justin Brooks of CIP, premiered in 2018 and was released in August 2019.
-It is directed by Tom Shadyac and features Morgan Freeman, Aldis Hodge as Banks, Greg Kinnear as Brooks and Tiffany Dupont as CIP attorney Alissa Bjerkhoel.
+It is directed by Tom Shadyac and features Aldis Hodge as Banks, Morgan Freeman as Jerome Johnson, Greg Kinnear as Justin Brooks and Tiffany Dupont as CIP attorney Alissa Bjerkhoel.